showermat/squashserve/readme.md

 Of course, the holy grail of website archiving, and possibly the most useful site to have, is Wikipedia.
 A goal of this project was to enable efficient offline Wikipedia browsing suitable for replacing OpenZIM.
 With a couple of catches, ZSR scales up to handle
 Wikipedia pretty well.
-I tested this with an October 2016 dump of Wikipedia, consisting of 5.45 M thumbnail images, 5.28 M HTML articles, and 7.58 M redirection links, which occupied 312 GB on disk prior to compression.  `mkvol` archived this in 8300 minutes using up to nearly 10 GB of memory, and resulting in a ZSR archive occupying 115.6 GB.
+I tested this with an October 2018 dump of Wikipedia, consisting of 6.21 M thumbnail images, 14.1 M HTML articles, and 8.42 M redirection links, which occupied 366 GB on disk prior to compression.  `mkvol` archived this in 8.2 days using up to nearly 16 GB of memory, and resulting in a ZSR archive occupying 132 GB.
 This is far from optimal, and I plan to devote more energy to decreasing the memory usage of the archiving process and the size of the resulting archive.
-However, from my laptop's SSD, the archive proved quite usable, with pages consistently loading in under a second and typeahead search results for queries at least four characters long loading similarly quickly.
+However, from my laptop's
+SSD, the archive proved quite usable, with pages consistently loading in under a second and typeahead search results for queries at least four characters long loading similarly quickly.
 When loading from an external USB-3 hard drive, media-heavy pages took up to four or five seconds to load.
-Overall, the experience is quite reasonable, and I expect this to improve as I work on finding better ways of doing things.
+Overall, the experience is quite reasonable, and I expect this to improve as I work on improving the archive format.

 The biggest issue I encountered on the journey to my offline Wikipedia was obtaining a complete copy of the wiki's data for archiving.
 It seems strange, but none of the options I have been able to find provide a fast, simple way to get a complete copy of